bwhybrow23/Nginx/README.md

 This repository stores the files for an NPM package that helps with installing and removing NGINX Virtual Hosts.

+# THIS PACKAGE IS STILL IN DEVELOPMENT AND IS NOT COMPLETE!
+MAJOR BUGS WILL OCCUR!

 > **ONLY WORKS ON UBUNTU LINUX**

 ## Usage